 Before my son began kindergarten I purchased a popular handwriting program called Handwriting Without Tears (HWT).
 Although it wasn’t as expensive as some of our other curriculum, it was still an added expense that our single income family had to take into consideration.
 After completing the program, I felt a little let down.
 I had seen so many great reviews praising their methods, but in the end I just felt like it was okay.

 Was it terrible?
 I wouldn’t go that far.
 However, was it worth the $20+ dollars I spent?
 Not really.
 I felt like there wasn’t enough room to practice each letter on the pages provided and the teachers manual was sooo lengthy.
-There was good content in the manual… it just seemed like TOO much information, which seemed unnecessary.
-It took us about 3 months to complete HWT, so I decided to start finding more cost effective ways for my son to practice handwriting.
+The manual did have decent content… it just had TOO much information and most of it seemed unecessary.
+It only took us about 3 months to complete HWT, so I decided to start finding more cost effective ways for my son to practice handwriting.

 I also realized fairly quickly the large amounts of paper we were going through once we started home educating.
 One of the things I really recommend homeschooling parents purchase is a laminator.
 I found mine at Amazon for less than $40.
 Having a way to quickly laminate items at home allow us to reuse worksheets multiple times without pesky eraser marks all over the page.
-It also makes charts, flash cards and posters sturdier and long lasting!
+It also makes charts, flash cards and posters sturdy enough to last years!
 If you don’t have the ability to purchase a laminator, try placing worksheets in protective sheets made for binders!
 Works just as well 🙂

 Eventually I began making my own worksheets and practice pages.
-Today I am going to share with you a FREE printable (geared toward children ages 4-6) that I created.
-It combines art, handwriting and reading all in one.
-Simply print out the following pages and follow the instructions to begin!
+Today, I am excited to share with you my printable Draw.
+Write & Learn Handwriting worksheets.
+Not only does it give children the opportunity to practice their writing, it also incorporates drawing and sight word recognition!
+Simply print out the pages and follow the instructions to begin!

 * “Draw.
 Write.
 Learn.” reusable worksheet